Page Refresh AI/Docs Pages

 Instructions are missing examples or edge-case guidance

-Without examples, screenshots, or error-path explanations, documentation can rank for the term but still fail the user once they land.
+Without examples, screenshots, or error-path explanations, documentation can match the query but still fail the user once they land.

 Related workflow links are incomplete